WYNBERG FAMILIES

 Collecting sports shoes for the learners of Zeekoevlei Primary School.

-Annually we support the Sunflower fund by participating in bandana day.
-Thereafter we donate our bandanas to an organization who makes baby quilts and other handy baby items which is then donated to the Cotlands Children’s Home in Somerset West.
+Annually we support the Sunflower Fund by participating in Bandana Day.
+Thereafter we donate our bandanas to an organization that makes baby quilts and other handy baby items which is then donated to the Cotlands Children’s Home in Somerset West.

 We also collect used stationery at the end of the school year.